ugol-1/systematic/README.md

 # systematic
-C++/RAII wrappers for low-level &amp; system stuff
+C++/RAII wrappers for low-level and system stuff